fcrepo4-labs/fcrepo-api-x-demo/README.md

 Before proceeding with the [evaluation tasks](exercises/README.md) in this for API-X you will need to download, install, and verify required software.
 It does not make sense to proceed with the evaluation until these prerequisites are satisfied.

 ## Docker
 See [this page](https://docs.docker.com/engine/getstarted/step_one/) for more information on getting started with Docker for your platform.
-These three flavors of docker largely behave the same, as far as instrictions for the demo are concerned:
+These three flavors of docker largely behave the same, as far as instructions for the demo are concerned:

 * [Docker for Mac](https://download.docker.com/mac/stable/Docker.dmg), or
 * [Docker for Windows](https://download.docker.com/win/stable/InstallDocker.msi), or